deployphp/action/README.md

       # You can specify path to your local Deployer binary in the repo.
       # Optional.
       deployer-binary: "bin/dep"

+      # You can choose to disable ANSI output.
+      # Optional.
+Defaults to true.
+      ansi: false

+      # You can specify the output verbosity level.
+      # Optional.
+Defaults to -v.
+      verbosity: -vvv
 ```

 ## Example